RobotPatient/STM32CubeWB/README.md

 Currently CubeProgrammer versions do not support “FW_delete” command when using the ST-Link interface.

 (ST says that the next CubeProgrammer release will address this limitation.)

+Before upgrading this version (pulling the original), please check and recheck that newer versions really work with the boards!

 # STM32CubeWB MCU Firmware Package